scott-griffiths/bitstring/doc/fp8.rst

         ]

 The scale is calculated based on the maximum absolute value of the data and the maximum representable value of the format.
+The auto-scale feature is only available for 8-bit and smaller floating point formats, plus the IEEE 16-bit format.
+If all of the data is zero, then the scale is set to 1.
-For more details on this and the formats in general see the `OCP Microscaling formats specification. <https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf>`_
+For more details on this and these formats in general see the `OCP Microscaling formats specification. <https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf>`_

 Conversion
 ^^^^^^^^^^